dr-guangtou/daily_astroph/astroph-1810.md

 #### [Bipolar ionization cones in the Extended Narrow-Line Region of nearby QSO2s](https://arxiv.org/abs/1810.06246)
     * 用HST窄带图像研究低红移Type-2 QSO：in order to constrain the geometry of their Extended Narrow-Line Regions (ENLR), as recent ground-based studies suggest these regions become more spherical at high luminosities due to destruction of the torus.
     * We find instead elongated ENLRs reaching 4 to 19 kpc from the nucleus and bipolar ionization cones in [OIII]/(Hα+[NII]) excitation maps indicating that the torus survives these luminosities
+    * The radius of the ENLR keeps increasing with L[OIII] in our data, implying that the ENLR can extend to distances beyond the limit of the galaxy if gas is present there

 ----